-Importance of a city's tradeable base

-The importance of the tradable base of a regional (or city) economy in underpinning economic performance figures prominently in most economic theory.
-For example, it is at the centre of Kaldor's model of increasing-returns driven cumulative causation (Kaldor, 1981) whereby the more competitive a region's (or city's) exports (in terms of productivity), the greater the demand for that region's (or city's) tradable products and services, the more this stimulates output (and employment), which in turn stimulates productivity-enhancing innovation and investment, which in its turn increases productivity, and so on, in a circular and cumulative manner.
+Importance of a city's tradeable base of a regional (or city) economy in underpinning economic performance figures prominently in most economic theory.
+For example, it is at the centre of Kaldor's model of increasing-returns driven cumulative causation (Kaldor, 1981) whereby the more competitive a region's (or city's) exports (in terms of productivity), the greater the demand for that region's (or city's) tradable products and services, the more this stimulates output (and employment), which in turn stimulates productivity, and so on, in a circular and cumulative manner.
 More recently, van Dijk (2014) also agrees that 'the tradable sector is the backbone of a regional economy'.

-Obtaining a citybased measure of export intensity Trade data are not available below aggregate (NUTS1) regional level in the UK, however, meaning that an alternative method is required if some stylised facts are to be obtained on city-level performance.
+Obtaining a citybased measure of export intensity

+Trade data are not available below aggregate (NUTS1) regional level in the UK, however, meaning that an alternative method is required if some stylised facts are to be obtained on city-level performance.
 Our approach, therefore, is necessarily an indirect and approximate one.
 We first identified those sectors which at the UK national level are 'export intensive'.
 A threshold of 'export intensity' was used, defined as those sectors exporting at least 50 percent of their output or services overseas (the sectors are listed in Appendix D).